Charlie Gard's parents seek more time with sick son before he dies in a hospice

 Charlie's parents had wanted to take him to the United States to undergo an experimental treatment never before tried on anyone with his condition, against the advice of Great Ormond Street doctors.

 Britain's courts, backed by the European Court of Human Rights, refused permission, saying it would prolong his suffering without any realistic prospect of helping him.
+(Reporting by Guy Faulconbridge; Editing by Gareth Jones)